cockroachdb/pebble/docs/rocksdb.md

   calls
 * Previous pointers in the memtable and indexed batch skiplists
 * Elision of per-key lower/upper bound checks in long range scans
-* Weak cache references remove the need to pin index and filter blocks in memory
 * Improved `Iterator` API
   + `SeekPrefixGE` for prefix iteration
   + `SetBounds` for adjusting the bounds on an existing `Iterator`